tanimaraeliassantos/nutrition-label-app/README.md

 # NUTRITION LABEL APP

 The application was built as a practice project for a responsive web design course with FreecodeCamp.
-It features a nutrition label for a yummy low calorie food,with lots of Calcium and enough Iron to keep your blood flowing after dealing with all those dividers and spans. :grin:
+It features a nutrition label for a yummy low calorie food, with lots of Calcium and enough Iron to keep your blood flowing after dealing with all those dividers and spans. :grin:

 ![nutrition label  app - Tanimara Elias Santos](nutrition-label-showcase.gif)